AtonFreson/SolidWorks_License_Auto-Deactivator/README.md

     - The default folder is: `C:\Program Files\SOLIDWORKS Corp`

 ### Additional information:
 Changes while running the script are possible.
-Do this by editing `<SOLIDWORKS Corp>/Scripts/SWActivationWatcher.ps1`.
+Do this by editing `<Your 'SOLIDWORKS Corp' Folder>/Scripts/SWActivationWatcher.ps1`.
 Edits take effect after a PC reboot.
 - Afther it has been initiated, **holding down the Spacebar key will stop the deactivation process**.
     - This is a feature that stops the deactivation in-case accidental deactivation was initiated, e.g. if SolidWorks crashed or the user plans to continue using the software.
 The *'SOLIDWORKS Product Activation'* Wizard will still open.
 - Change *pollSeconds* and *windowDelay* if you're on a slow computer or if you want to speed up the process.